 While the program focuses on retail and commercial businesses, County and City facilities and individual department locations can also apply for certification.

 Certification is easy and involves a few simple steps.
 The first step is to register online with the California Green Business Network.
 After signing up online, we will conduct an initial walk through and help you complete the Green Business checklist.
 You may need to complete some changes to meet the checklist requirements.
-Once you have completed all of the requirements, we will verify through a final site.
+Once you have completed all of the requirements, we will verify through a final site visit.

 Steps to Certification: